noppelmax/PoPETS_ArtifactNotes/FAQ.md

 ## If we continue to develop our code beyond the scope of the paper, which version of the code should we submit?

 There is some flexibility here.
-You can certainly submit a particular release & add a section in README to point out the more up-to-date github repo.
-We can also accept the github repo as the submission; in this case, it would be great to clearly point to the version that is consistent to the paper (in case future developments make it inconsistent).
+You can certainly submit a particular release & add a section in `README.md` to point out the more up-to-date Github repository.
+We can also accept the Github repository as the submission; in this case, it would be great to clearly point to the version that is consistent to the paper (in case future developments make it inconsistent).

 ## Do we need VMs or Containers in our submission?